devinkr/js-data-types/readme.md

 ### `debugger` (5 minutes / 10:30)

-`debugger` is like a super powered `console.log`.
+`debugger` is like another developer tool.
 Where `console.log` leaves us a little evidence about what's going on in the program execution, debugger puts the process on hold and lets us look at any part of the paused process.
 It then lets you walk through your script step by step.

 ```js